-Basic Principles of Auditing: Definition - Nature and Scope of Auditing - Difference between Accounting, Auditing and Investigation - Objects of Audit - Qualities of anAuditor - Types of Audit - Ethics of Auditing.
+Basic Principles of Auditing: Definition - Nature and Scope of Auditing - Difference between Accounting, Auditing and Investigation - Objects of Audit - Qualities of an Auditor - Types of Audit - Ethics of Auditing.

-Audit Procedure and Internal Control: Preparatory steps to be followed in the commencement of a new audit - Audit Programme - Audit Note Book - Audit Working Papers - Audit Files - Audit report - Essentials of Effective Reporting.
+Audit Procedure and Internal Control: Preparatory steps to be followed in the commencement of a new audit - Audit Programme - Audit Note Book - Audit Working Papers - Audit Files - Audit report - Essentials of Effective Reporting-Standards on Audit.